paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     assembling the ancient and modern DNA samples separately, run the assembly pipeline https://github.com/alexhbnr/ancient_metagenome_assembly, and summarise the results at contig and bin level
+  - `ASMB_automaticRefinement.Snakefile`: prepare the sample table and config file for automatically refining the MAGs obtained from metaWRAP for the anceint and modern DNA samples separately, run the refinement pipeline https://github.com/alexhbnr/automatic_MAG_refinement, and summarise the results

 3. `QUAL`: analyses related to the data quality